beamable/UnrealSDK/Docs/docs/Feature Guides/Unreal SDK - Microservices.md

 > Beamable: "You can create add `partial` to your Microservice type and create other parts of it.
 You can declare utility static functions as well and make most `____Callable` just forward the call along."

 We've found these approaches gives you the proper runtime scalability for the lowest cost and provide a simple developer experience.

+## The Microservices Window
+This window is a read-only view into the state of your local services.
+It serves two purposes:

+- It shows you which services are currently running locally and which aren't.
+	- In other words, a quick panoramic view of your local microservice state.
+- It allows non-engineers to start up services from a UI window.
+	- This is not a very common workflow as a lot of teams have designers/artists working in dedicated realms.

+Here's how it looks: